-The Hunger Project as a worldwide organisation has developed strategic, integrated programmes in 8 countries in Africa, India, Bangladesh and Latin America where we reach more than 16 million women, men and children in more than 13 thousand villages.
+The Hunger Project as a worldwide organisation has developed strategic, integrated programmes in 8 countries in Africa, India, Bangladesh and Latin America where we reach more than 15.9 million women, men and children in close to 13 thousand villages.
 This work is supported by fundraising and awareness building activities in 10 partner countries, and increasingly within programme countries.

-WE MEAN IT WHEN WE SAY IT’S POSSIBLE
+WE MEAN IT WHEN WE SAY ENDING HUNGER IS POSSIBLE.